 Tosa Inus are known to be susceptible to certain skin conditions, including allergies and pyoderma (skin infections).
 Regular grooming, a healthy diet, and proper skin care can help prevent these issues.

-Like many breeds, Tosa Inus can be at risk for certain types of cancer, including mast cell tumors.
+Like many breeds, Tosa Inus can be at risk for certain types of cancer, including mast cell tumours.
 Regular veterinary check-ups and early detection are crucial for addressing cancer-related issues.

 Tosa Inus have a tendency to gain weight if not provided with proper diet and exercise.
 Obesity can exacerbate other health issues and reduce their overall lifespan.
 Maintain a healthy weight through portion control and regular exercise.